linea-it/pzserver/docs/source/usage/installation.rst

 Via pip
 +++++++

-The PZ Server API is avalialble on **pip** as  `pz-server-lib`.
+The PZ Server API is avalialble on **pip** as  `pzserver`.
 To install the API and its dependencies, type, on the Terminal:

 .. code-block::

-   pip install pz-server-lib
+   pip install pzserver